yc0/gods/README.md

 # Vector
-ArrayList may incur contention due to thread unsafe Vector data structure can handle synchronization.
+ArrayList may incur contention due to thread unsafe.

+Vector data structure can handle synchronization.

 Here comes the example of saling the tick